Probability distributions

 • Shape and Interpretation: The density graph depicts the distribution of male heights, where the area under the curve represents the total probability, which is always equal to 1.
 The shape of the curve shows where the values are most concentrated.
 Peaks in the graph indicate the heights where the probability density is highest.

-Now, let’s take our analysis a step further by exploring the Cumulative Distribution Function (CDF) of male heights.
-Unlike the density graph, which shows the likelihood of specific height values, the CDF provides a cumulative perspective, illustrating the probability that a male’s height will fall at or below a particular value.
+Now, let’s take our analysis a step further by exploring the CDF of male heights.
+The CDF provides a cumulative perspective, illustrating the probability that a male’s height will fall at or below a particular value.
 By plotting the CDF, using the stat_ecdf() we can easily determine the proportion of males whose heights are less than or equal to any given value, offering a comprehensive view of how heights accumulate across the population.
 This visualization helps us understand not just the distribution of heights but also the overall trend and distribution shape, making it easier to interpret percentiles and cumulative probabilities.

 height |>